Fascinating Athens and its Environs

 Metropolitan population reached 3.7 million inhabitants.
 The name of Athens was from its patron goddess Athena (goddess of wisdom, craft and war).

-According to etiological myth its name was acquired from winning the legendary contest between Athena and Poseidon requested to be patrons of the city.
+According to etiological myth its name acquired from winning the legend contest between Athena and Poseidon requested to be patrons of the city.
 Dedicate their names to it, she won by creating an Olive tree which Athenians accepted and named their city to her.

 There are some places that I have visited in Athens, for a week spending in this enraptured city.
 I have learnt a lot of things culturally, and more over people in this city are much more friendlier.